arivarsi/arivarsi/README.md

 Software Engineer
 ------------------

-I am a  Lead team  participant  who is equiped with strong  Software Development, Design,  Analysis and  Planning skills adhering to best practices and standards.
+I am a  Lead team  participant  who is equipped with strong  Software Development, Design,  Analysis and  Planning skills adhering to best practices and standards.
-I have an understanding of intepreting busness rules , Service level agreements  to bring quality compliant software.
+I have an understanding of interpreting business rules , Service level agreements  to bring quality compliant software.
-I have DotNet based  Full Stack Software Engineering experience that  expands into cloud infrastructure management.
-I also have Cloud platforms and DevOps Software Engineering practical experience .
+I have Dotnet based  Fullstack Software Engineering experience that  expands into cloud infrastructure management.
+I also have cloud platforms and DevOps Software Engineering practical experience .
 I have experience  from the Capital Markets, Banking Sector and Supply Chain Services industries.

 ## More About Me
 * 🌍  I'm based in Harare, Zimbabwe.
-* 🖥️  I am a dot net engineer so you can ask for invite to see more what I do in [Azure DevOps](https://devops.azure.com)
+* 🖥️  I am a dot net engineer, so you can ask for invite to see more what I do in [Azure DevOps](https://devops.azure.com)
 * ✉️ You can contact me at varsi@mukomavarsi.com.
 * [Mukoma Varsi](http://mukomavarsi.com/) is my home.
 * 🧠  I'm currently learning Flutter and expanding on Microservices approach to system architecture design.